GSA/digitalgov.gov/content/posts/2014/08/2014-08-08-design-sketching-the-easiest-prototype-method-ever.md

 slug: design-sketching-the-easiest-prototype-method-ever
 date: 2014-08-08 10:00:19 -0400
 title: 'Design Sketching: The Easiest Prototype Method Ever'
 summary: 'When it comes to Web and software design, the pen(cil) is often mightier than the Design Suite.
-What I mean is: Tech is cool, but don&rsquo;t fall under its spell.
-It&rsquo;s often when you remove the technological layers between you and your thoughts that the best ideas sprout.
-You&rsquo;ve heard of great ideas that started'
+What I mean is: Tech is cool, but don’t fall under its spell.
+It’s often when you remove the technological layers between you and your thoughts that the best ideas sprout.
+You’ve heard of great ideas that started'
 authors:
   - jonathan-rubin
 categories: